the-gig-is-up/website/readme.md

  - Alternatively, the compiled apk can be distributed to users, to skip having to compile each time.

+#### App Information

+- Uses Java 1.8 and Gradle v1.0.0.
+- Using Build tools version 21.1.1.
+- Targeting SDK version 21, minimum 14.
+- `gradle clean` can be used to clean the app folder.

 ### Testing

 Testing in the app has only been tested in IntelliJ.
 It requires the phone to be plugged in, with USB debugging enabled.